ayeeshaa5/Pyro-Smoke-Guard/README.md

 # Pyro-Smoke Guard: A Comprehensive Fire and Smoke Detection System

-Welcome to Pyro-Smoke Guard, a unified solution that combines two powerful object detection systems for enhanced fire and smoke detection: the YOLO Object Detection System and Convolutional Neural Network (CNN) based on the AlexNet architecture.
-This repository leverages a Convolutional Neural Network (CNN) based on the AlexNet architecture alongside multiple YOLO models, including YOLOv5, YOLOv8, and YOLOX.
+Welcome to Pyro-Smoke Guard, a unified solution that combines two powerful object detection systems for enhanced fire and smoke detection: the YOLO Object Detection System and Pyro-Smoke Guard.
+This repository leverages multiple YOLO models, including YOLOv5, YOLOv8, and YOLOX, alongside a Convolutional Neural Network (CNN) based on the AlexNet architecture.
 Together, these components create a robust and versatile system capable of accurate detection and real-time alerting.

 ### Pyro-Smoke Guard
 Pyro-Smoke Guard employs a CNN based on the AlexNet architecture to classify images into three categories: Fire, Neutral, and Smoke.
 The system is trained on a dataset comprising images of fire, smoke, and neutral scenes.